Ada-Developers-Academy/core-interlude-2/curriculum-wrap-up/activity-think-pair-share-review.md

 <br/>

 Did you remember everything you needed to remember in order to get back into it?
-You might have wanted a review about the story, what was going on, who the characters are, and what was important.
+You might have wanted a recap of the story, what was going on, who the characters are, and what was important.
 Our goal is to create a "cheat sheet" to help give these kinds of details to you, but about programming.

 ### !end-callout